-(e) notify the owner, or the council, to whom

-or which notice was given under

-subsection (2C), this subsection or

-subsection (5), that the Recorder of Titles

-is satisfied that the requirements of the

-notice have been satisfied.

-- (2E) The period of 13 business days referred to in subsection (2C) does not continue to run in relation to a sealed plan, and other information or documents relating to a sealed plan, during each period - - (a) beginning on the day on which a notice under subsection (2C), subsection (2D)(d) or subsection (5) is given to the owner or council in relation to the sealed plan or in relation to documents or information required to accompany the sealed plan; and - (b) ending on the day by which, in relation to each amended sealed plan, or information or documents, provided to the Recorder of Titles pursuant to the notice given under subsection (2C), subsection (2D)(d) or subsection (5), one of the following has occurred: - (i) the Recorder of Titles has given a notice under subsection (2D) or subsection (5); or - (ii) the Recorder of Titles has failed to comply with subsection (2D).
+- (e) notify the owner, or the council, to whom or which notice was given under subsection (2C), this subsection or subsection (5), that the Recorder of Titles is satisfied that the requirements of the notice have been satisfied. - (2E) The period of 13 business days referred to in subsection (2C) does not continue to run in relation to a sealed plan, and other information or documents relating to a sealed plan, during each period - (a) beginning on the day on which a notice under subsection (2C), subsection (2D)(d) or subsection (5) is given to the owner or council in relation to the sealed plan or in relation to documents or information required to accompany the sealed plan; and - (b) ending on the day by which, in relation to each amended sealed plan, or information or documents, provided to the Recorder of Titles pursuant to the notice given under subsection (2C), subsection (2D)(d) or subsection (5), one of the following has occurred: - (i) the Recorder of Titles has given a notice under subsection (2D) or subsection (5); or - (ii) the Recorder of Titles has failed to comply with subsection (2D).

-- (3) The Recorder of Titles is to reject a final plan, marked "Priority Final Plan", lodged under section 88 if- - (a) the Recorder of Titles has been informed under subsection (2) that the council has declined to seal the plan; or - (b) a year or such extension of that period as the Recorder may allow has expired since the plan marked "Priority Final Plan" was lodged with the Recorder of Titles. - (4) The Recorder of Titles is to return to the person who lodged a plan rejected under subsection (3) one half of the prescribed fee paid under section 88(2)(f). - (5) On lodgment of a plan, the Recorder of Titles must notify the council and the owner that the plan requires to be amended as shown on a copy of the plan if satisfied that - (a) the owner has not a sufficient title to dispose of all the land comprised in the plan; or - (b) the land comprised in the plan omits land of the owner which, as a separate parcel - (i) has not the qualities of a minimum lot; or s.
-89 Part 3 - Subdivisions (ii) if it has those qualities, is in part subject to a mortgage or encumbrance and that either the part so subject or the part not so subject has not the qualities of a minimum lot; or (iii) that the land omitted comprises 2 parcels or more that may, without the approval of any plan by the council, lawfully be sold separately so as to create a block which would not have the qualities of a minimum lot; or (c) with ecution of the plan is inconsistent the proper administration of the Titles Act 1980 or this Part; or (d) - an fails to assure to purchasers he council intended them to have.
-(6) compr ises an lged with the Recorder of Titles y land that is not under the Land 0 the Recorder of Titles is to - (a) bring i t under that Act; and (b) proceed land u Titles section conser at purpose, is to as far as possible ed as if an application to bring that under the provisions of the Land Act 1980 had been made under n 11 of that Act with all necessary nts by a person competent to make blication for that purpose.
+- Part 3 Subdivisions - The Recorder of Titles is to reject a final plan, (3) marked "Priority Final Plan", lodged under section 88 if - the Recorder of Titles has been informed (a) under subsection (2) that the council has declined to seal the plan; or - a year or such extension of that period as (b) the Recorder may allow has expired since the plan marked "Priority Final Plan" was lodged with the Recorder of Titles. - The Recorder of Titles is to return to the person (4) who lodged a plan rejected under subsection (3) one half of the prescribed fee paid under section 88(2)(f). - (5) On lodgment of a plan, the Recorder of Titles must notify the council and the owner that the plan requires to be amended as shown on a copy of the plan if satisfied that - - the owner has not a sufficient title to (a) dispose of all the land comprised in the plan; or - the land comprised in the plan omits land of the owner which, as a separate parcel - (i) the qualities of a has not minimum lot: or

+- (ii) if it has those qualities, is in part subject to a mortgage or encumbrance and that either the part so subject or the part not so subject has not the qualities of a minimum lot; or - (iii) that the land omitted comprises 2 parcels or more that may, without the approval of any plan by the council, lawfully be sold separately so as to create a block which would not have the qualities of a minimum lot; or - (c) the execution of the plan is inconsistent with the proper administration of the Land Titles Act 1980 or this Part; or - (d) the plan fails to assure to purchasers what the council intended them to have. - (6) If a plan lodged with the Recorder of Titles comprises any land that is not under the Land Titles Act 1980 the Recorder of Titles is to - (a) bring it under that Act; and - (b) for that purpose, is to as far as possible proceed as if an application to bring that land under the provisions of the Land Titles Act 1980 had been made under section 11 of that Act with all necessary consents by a person competent to make an application for that purpose.